-Visit the ruins of Fort St. Joseph National Historic Site then walk the nature trails of this remote outpost.
-The Heritage Sawmill in Hearst, the Bruce Mines Museum, and the Timber Village Museum are just a few of the regional museums to discover our area’s contribution to Canada’s history.
+Visit the ruins of Fort St. Joseph National Historic Site, once a remote British outpost, then walk the on-site nature trails.
+The Heritage Sawmill in Hearst, the Bruce Mines Museum, and the Timber Village Museum are just a few of the regional museums to explore the area’s contribution to Canada’s history.
 Follow the Sault Ste.
 Marie Hub Trail to the Sault Ste.
-Marie Canal Historic site to learn its innovative secrets.
+Marie Canal Historic Site, once the world’s longest lock.

-Purchase a Four Culture Pass to be admitted to: Canadian Bushplane Heritage Centre, Sault Ste.
+Visit major attractions Canadian Bushplane Heritage Centre, Sault Ste.
 Marie Museum, Ermatinger•Clergue National Historic Site, and the Art Gallery of Algoma.

-Drop into Farmers Markets for fresh, locally grown produce, and handmade artisan products.
+Take a trip to a local Farmers’ Market for fresh, locally grown produce, and handmade artisan products.
 Learn about the productive life of insects at Entomica.
 Take part in art classes and workshops, live theatre and music festivals.

 The world’s largest Crown Game Preserve, one of the top 10 drives in Canada, the Fire Tower Lookout, and waterfalls.
 These are just some highlights of what’s waiting for you to see and do in Algoma.

 Throughout the Algoma region, there are public and private galleries with...
 Read More

 A Rider’s Guide to the North Channel of Lake Huron

 Planning a Northern Ontario motorcycle tour often starts with a...
 Read More